-3.40 Land which lies outside of the defined Built Up Areas is considered to be countryside for the purposes of planning policy; the Built Up Area also excludes some of Adur's coastline.
+3.37 Land which lies outside of the defined Built Up Areas is considered to be countryside for the purposes of planning policy; the Built Up Area also excludes some of Adur's coastline.
 This plan also contains a policy to designate Local Green Gaps.
-The boundaries of the built- up areas and the Local Green Gaps have been reviewed and proposed changes are indicated on maps in Appendix 6; further discussion of these areas may be found in the Adur Local Plan Background Evidence Document 2014.